Haleakala Volcano Bicycle Rides in Maui

 In 2007, because of injuries and deaths on this ride, Haleakala National Park banned the tours from the park.
 But some companies still offer the tour, starting outside of the park borders.
 They give you a tour inside the park in their van (which you could do yourself in your own car, or with another company that offers van tours without bike rides), and then they take you outside of the park to begin your bike ride down the volcano.

 Below is information about some of the companies still offering Haleakala bike tours.
-But for your own safety, I suggest that you avoid this activity.
 Or click for more things to do on Maui.

 Bike down the volcano tours – See above and below for reasons I do not recommend this activity